Nachida08/SnakeMAGs/README.md

 # Citations

 If you use SnakeMAGs, please cite:
-> Tadrent N, Dedeine F and Hervé V. *SnakeMAGs*: a simple, efficient, flexible and scalable workflow to reconstruct prokaryotic genomes from metagenomes [version 1; peer review: awaiting peer review].
+> Tadrent N, Dedeine F and Hervé V. *SnakeMAGs*: a simple, efficient, flexible and scalable workflow to reconstruct prokaryotic genomes from metagenomes [version 1; peer review: 1 approved, 1 approved with reservations].
 F1000Research 2022, 11:1522 (https://doi.org/10.12688/f1000research.128091.1)

 Please also cite the dependencies: